 First of all, there is an inherent cost to LinkedIn ads.
-Even if you don’t hire LinkedIn advertising services from an agency, you would still be paying a decent amount of money (think thousands, maybe tens of thousands) to run these campaigns.
+Even if you don’t hire LinkedIn advertising services from a digital media agency, you would still be paying a decent amount of money (think thousands, maybe tens of thousands) to run these marketing campaigns.
 LinkedIn’s highly targeted approach means that you have to have a decent budget to be able to profit from all of LinkedIn’s ad options.

 Also, with a lot of segmentation comes a higher CPC.
 Just like it happens on Google Ads, LinkedIn ads work through a bidding system.
 If you’re willing to pay extra, there’s a higher chance for your ad to show.
 Therefore, your cost per click increases.
 Competition doesn’t help either: the narrower is your target audience, the most competitive the bidding gets.
 If your budget is too low, you might end up missing most opportunities to sell.

 Your relevance to the users is important too.
 If your ad is not relevant for LinkedIn’s users, it will stop appearing.
-The platform itself makes sure every user sees relevant ads.
-So, your copywriting and design work are also crucial for the success of your LinkedIn Ads campaign.
+The platform itself makes sure every user sees relevant social ads.
+So, your copywriting and design work are also crucial for the success of your LinkedIn marketing campaign.

 When it comes to actual figures, a minimum budget of $2000 to $5000 per month is recommended.
-This will allow you to reach users with high precision while allowing for a great daily budget.
-There needs to be a balance between how much you segment (and how short is your target on LinkedIn) and trying to get to other users that might see our ads.
+This will allow you to reach people with high precision while allowing for a great daily budget.
+There needs to be a balance between how much you segment (and how short is your target on LinkedIn) and trying to get to other people that might see our social ads.

-So, in short, LinkedIn ads are worth it if you have enough money to invest, and if your target audience is engaged on the platform.
-If your users are on LinkedIn, and you have a decent budget, these ads might make a whole lot of difference in your marketing strategy.
+So, in short, LinkedIn marketing is worth it for businesses have enough money to invest, and if your target audience is engaged.
+If your paid users are on LinkedIn, and you have a decent budget, these social ads might make a whole lot of difference in your marketing and sales strategy.

-If you can’t afford these ads right now, or you don’t have a clear-cut buyer persona, we recommend investing in other PPC platforms such as Google Ads or Taboola.
+If you can’t afford these ads right now, or you don’t have a clear-cut buyer persona, we recommend investing in other PPC channels such as Google Ads or Taboola.
 Then, move to LinkedIn.

 4 – How much do LinkedIn ads cost?

-Before hiring a LinkedIn Ad agency, you need to know if your budget fits, just like with any other platform.
+Before hiring a LinkedIn Ad agency, you need to know if your budget fits, just like with any other social network.

 In LinkedIn’s case, CPC (cost per click) will fluctuate from $2 minimum to maybe $5 or $8 per click.
-It’s not cheap, but if your ads are highly targeted and your budget allows for it, this could improve your chances of getting a click.
+It’s not a cheap traffic, but if your banner are highly targeted and your budget allows for it, this could increase your chances of getting a click.

 The usual CTR (click-through rate) for LinkedIn Ads is between 0.08% to 0.1%.
 It is recommended to aim for at least 1 click per 1000 impressions (when your ad is shown, it counts as an impression).